Brant/project_dj/README.md

 3. sqlite3

 ### 1. Get up and running
-From the root of this project...
+From the root of this project, run at command line...

 	python ./gogo.py